padiketeku/EnvMonMod/EMM-Prac-3-Landcover Mapping.md

 ## **TASK**

 Classify the major land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery.
-Prepare a short scientific article that would be published in a magazine with an audience outside the field of remote sensing.
+Prepare a short scientific article that would be published in a magazine for ecologists.

 The report outline should include: